nshkrdotcom/perimeter/docs/PERIMETER_gem_0001.md

       elixir: "~> 1.13",
       start_permanent: Mix.env() == :prod,
       deps: deps(),
-      description: "A library for defining and enforcing type contracts at your Elixir application's boundaries.",
+      description: "A library for defining and enforcing type contracts at your Elixir application's perimeters.",
       package: [
         maintainers: ["Your Name"],
         licenses: ["Apache-2.0"],